mrjonleek/mrjonleek/_posts/2020-05-08-vscode-extensions-in-eclipse-che.md

 ## Creating the Plug-in Wrapper

-The Eclipse Che API is compatible with Visual Studio Code.
+The Eclipse Che API is compatible with the Visual Studio Code IDE.
 Plug-ins are isolated and provide their own dependencies packaged in containers and run as sidecars to the pod.

 We'll start by creating a new public repository to store our plug-in source code and then define our plug-in meta data.